Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Propagation through the FLRW universe

-which can be interpreted as the conservation law of the graviton number, where $ |A_+|^2 \bar{\phi}$ is proportional to the graviton number density \cite{PhysRevD.102.044036,PhysRev.166.1272}.
-The solution to Eq. \eqref{aplus1} is
+It shows that the combination of $(A_+ a\Sigma~\bar{\phi}^\frac12)$ is constant along each ray \footnote{Using the amplitude evolution equation, we have $\bar{\nabla}_\mu ( |A_+|^2 \bar{\phi} ~k^\mu)=0$ which can be interpreted as the conservation law of the graviton number, where $ |A_+|^2 \bar{\phi}$ is proportional to the graviton number density \cite{PhysRevD.102.044036,PhysRev.166.1272}.}.
+This is a first order differential equation.
+Its solution can be determined by using $A_+$ in the local wave zone, Eq. \eqref{Aplus}, as the initial condition.
+The evolution of the scale factor $a$ and the scalar background $\bar{\phi}$ is determined by the background evolution equations (see section \ref{be}).
+The solution takes the form

-Note that $g_+(t_r,\iota,\sigma)$ is constant along each null geodesic and its value in the distant wave zone can be determined by its value in the local wave zone.
-In the local wave zone, using Eq. \eqref{hphc}, we have \footnote{Actually, $g_+(t_r,\iota,\sigma)$ has a phase factor $e^{-2i\sigma}$ (cf. Eq.
+Here $g_+(t_r,\iota,\sigma)$ is constant along each null ray and its value in the distant wave zone can be determined by its value in the local wave zone.
+In the local wave zone, using Eq. \eqref{Aplus}, we have \footnote{Actually, $g_+(t_r,\iota,\sigma)$ has a phase factor $e^{-2i\sigma}$ (cf. Eq.
 (27.71) in \cite{Thorne2017a}).
 For a fixed observer, this phase factor can be absorbed by the constant $\psi_c$ in Eq. \eqref{ptr}.
 Therefore, we ignore this phase factor in this paper. }